 - A. A shaded sidewalk shall be provided alongside at least 50 percent of the following: - 1.
 All building frontages adjacent to the principal street - 2.
 All building frontages adjacent to off-street parking. - B. When adjacent to parking, the shaded sidewalk shall be raised above the level of the parking by way of a defined edge.
-ADA Figure 5-2: Example of an ADA ramp with ramps along the building must also be shaded (see Figure 5-2).
+ADA ramps along the building must also be shaded (see Figure 5-2).